saxix/django-concurrency/docs/settings.rst

 If true automatically create triggers.
 To manually create triggers set `CONCURRENCY_AUTO_CREATE_TRIGGERS=False` and use :ref:`triggers` management command or create them manually using your DB client.

-Note:: This flag deprecate :ref:`MANUAL_TRIGGERS`
+Note:: This flag deprecates :setting:`MANUAL_TRIGGERS`

 .. setting:: CONCURRENCY_ENABLED